 Regular meetings of the Board will be rotated to locations in the state where the System maintains a Campus or office.

 Minutes of all meetings of the Board shall be promptly prepared and distributed to all members of the Board by the Executive Secretary to the Board, and upon approval by the Board, such minutes shall be posted electronically and retained by the Executive Secretary to the Board.

 III.7.
 Executive Session

-All meetings of the Board of Trustees shall be open to the public, except that the Board may go into executive session when necessary and when authorized by law.
+All meetings of the Board shall be open to the public, except that the Board may go into executive session when necessary and when authorized by law.

-The Board shall provide for the preparation and advance distribution to Board members of the agenda for all meetings.
-The Board Chair shall approve, in advance of distribution, the agendas for all Board meetings as defined in V.2.
-No business other than that on the agenda shall be transacted except by unanimous consent of the members present.
+The Executive Secretary to the Board shall provide for the preparation and advance distribution to the Board members the agenda for all meetings.
+The Board Chair shall approve, in advance of distribution, the agendas for all Board meetings, as defined in V.2.
+No business other than that on the agenda shall be transacted, except by unanimous consent of the members present.

-Rules of order shall be the most recently published Robert’s Rules of Order, and unless overruled by a majority of Trustees attending, the Chair of the meeting will determine all questions concerning such rules.
+Rules of order shall be those most recently published in Robert’s Rules of Order, and unless overruled by the majority of Trustees attending, the Chair of the meeting will determine all questions concerning such rules.